equinor/res2df/docs/usage/compdat.rst

 must use the ``deck2dfs()`` function which will return a dict with dataframes for each of COMPDAT, and the segmentation keywords.

-.. warning:: When WELOPEN is in use, the dataframe can differ from Eclipsex behaviour in certain circumstances.
+.. warning:: When WELOPEN is in use, the dataframe can differ from Eclipse behaviour in certain circumstances.
 The dataframe representation from ``compdat`` does not separate from a "shut" well and the open-ness of its connections.
 So in an Eclipse deck it is possible to shut a well, and then